ManhTrinhNguyen/AWS-EKS-exercise/README.md

 When Jenkins check outs up to date code in order to start a pipeline it doesn't check out the Branch, it checkout the commit hash (the last commit from that branch).
 That is the reason why I need to do `sh 'git push origin HEAD:<job-branch>'`.
 So it saying that push all the commits that we have made inside this commit Branch inside this Jenkin Job.

+#### Configure Webhook to Trigger CI Pipeline Automatically on Every Change

+##### This way for single Pipeline in Github

+I want to trigger build automatically whenever commit is push to Repository

+Other ways to trigger build scheduling.
+For example I want this build to run every 2 hours

+Go to Github repo -> Settings -> Webhooks -> Click Add Webhooks -> Payload URL : `http://<my-jenkins-domain>/github-webhook/` -> Content type: application/json -> Choose just push event -> Save Webhook

+##### This way for multiple Branches Pipeline

+I need a Plugin call Multibranch Scan Webhook Trigger

+Once installed I have `Scan by Webhook` in Multibranch Configuration -> Choose Scan by Webhook, then I have Trigger Token (This is a token that I can name whatever I want this Token will be use for the communication between Gitlab and Jenkin, or Github and Jenkins ...)

+To use this token I will go to Github Repo -> Choose Webhook (Webhook is basically same Integration above) .

+The way it work is It will tell Github to send the notifications on specific URL using that token, and when Jenkins receive that a request it will trigger multibranch pipeline which has scan by webhook configured for that specific token .
+I don't need secret token